chelceacalin/RentNow/README.md

    - Daily overdue reminders after the return date has passed.
    - Notifications to both the renter and owner upon rental confirmation.
    - Email notifications with rejection reasons if a rental request is denied.
+- **Configurations**: Users can update preferences regarding receiving email notifications or the newsletter subscription
+- **Cleanup Jobs**: Cron Jobs that run in the background and send newsletter emails to users, they delete the pending requests that have been sitting for more than 24 hours
 - **Monitoring**
   Integration with Grafana for monitoring using pre-configured dashboards.
 Log collection is managed via Loki and Prometheus, providing efficient visualization and tracking.
 - **Reporting**